elvanja/dealesque/doc/milestones/milestone_0.2.md

   get all the data on search
   if considerably slowing things, do it on pick item or when calculating best offer TODO make sure no duplicate offers are created in the process
+* use new condition offer in case a merchant has both used and new and the price is the same
 * find shipping options and costs if nothing else, use web scraping take care to calculate correctly for amazon logged in and not logged in user